bu-icsg/FlexFilt/README.md

   $ ssh flexfilt@icsg-04.bu.edu
 ```

-You have access to two of our FPGAs available at /dev/ttyACM1 and /dev/ttyACM2.
+You have access to two of our FPGAs available at /dev/ttyACM0 and /dev/ttyACM1.
-For simplicity, in the rest of this document we call the FPGA connected to /dev/ttyACM1 as ACM1 and the one connected to /dev/ttyACM2 as ACM2.
+For simplicity, in the rest of this document we call the FPGA connected to /dev/ttyACM1 as ACM1 and the one connected to /dev/ttyACM1 as ACM1.
 We suggest you to use screen for connecting to these two FPGAs (we have provided you screen access to these two nodes).
 However, if you want to do ssh or scp to ACM0 and ACM1, their ip addresses are 192.168.1.33 and 192.168.1.31, respectively.
 The username and password of the FPGAs are both root.
-We have already configured ACM1 and ACM2 with necessary files to run the baseline and FlexFilt experiments, respectively.
+We have already configured ACM0 and ACM1 with necessary files to run the baseline and FlexFilt experiments, respectively.
 To access the experiment environment of the baseline, connect to ACM0 using screen:

 ```